Skip to content

 Canyon Road: Santa Fe’s Art Heaven

-This mile-long street has over 100 art galleries.
-I’m talking one of the most important art streets in the whole country!
+This mile-long street has more than 100 galleries, making it one of the most important art streets in the country.

 Art galleries, adobe bricks, and the real Santa Fe vibe